Understanding your suitability for a cosmetic procedure can give you the courage to book a consultation and take the first step towards a new you.

-Having large breasts can cause pain across the back, neck, and shoulders due to the excess weight.
+Having large breasts can cause pain across the back, as well as well as neck pain and shoulder pain caused by the excess weight.
 For patients struggling with chronic pain caused by large breasts, a reduction can even be deemed medically necessary.

 Shoulder Indentations From Bra

 Many women with larger breasts struggle to find a well-fitted bra.
-Often, women with larger breasts find the straps dig into their shoulders, caused by the excess weight.
+Often, women with larger breasts find the bra straps dig into their shoulders, caused by the weight of the excess breast tissue.
 This can lead to the development of shoulder grooves which can be particularly painful.